OSMCha/osmcha-frontend/ABOUT.md

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_97A29C4444FB7626533E7DD42C06D768BD5A4FA0D1B3C76327F305F832774967_1497509281015_image.png)

-History tab on OpenStreetMap offers a very basic area based retrieval of changesets.
+The [history tab](https://www.openstreetmap.org/history#map=2/46.6/16.9) on OpenStreetMap offers a very basic area based retrieval of changesets.
 It allows a user to zoom in to a specific area on the map and all the changesets in that area are shown on the sidebar in the order of newest first.
 OSMCha filters expands this feature with much more metadata based search.

-These include -
+These include:

-- Changeset comment mentioned in the changeset by the mapper
+- Words in a changeset comment or changeset comment used by the mapper, for example: #hotosm-project #MissingMaps
-- Changeset date based on the time the edits uploaded on OpenStreetMap
+- Changeset date based on the time the edits were uploaded on OpenStreetMap
 - Number of features added, modified and deleted in a changeset
-- Changeset area on OpenStreetMap using a bounding box filter
+- Changeset area on OpenStreetMap using the **Bbox** filter
-- Geospatial filter for searching for changesets whose bounding box intersects with given geometry
+- Geospatial filter for searching changesets whose bounding box intersects with a given geometry
-- Changesets that are flagged by compare functions for edit behaviour through reason feed from OSM-Compare
+- Changesets that are flagged by compare functions for edit behaviour through reason feed from [OSM-Compare](#future-of-osmcha-and-validation-using-osm-compare)
-- Source, Imagery mentioned in a changeset by the mapper
+- Source or imagery mentioned in a changeset by the mapper
-- Changeset comment mentioned Ex: #hotosm-project #MissingMaps
 - Specific editor based search

 ### Applications for edit based search